Ask Experts Questions for FREE Help!

 New Member

 Be extremely careful here - we were forced out of home for 10 months.
 All because a 'reputable' insurance company (major name) brought in their own 'mold remediation' firms (also major name).
 I don't know what state you're in but be aware that unless it has changed, only the state of New York has laws governing how 'remediation firms' are to restore your home.
-What that means is if you're from Ohio (as I am) the insurance company will give the 'mold remediation' firms free reign to do as they please becasue there are no laws telling them to do otherwise.
+What that means is if you're from Ohio (as I am) the insurance company will give the 'mold remediation' firms free reign to do as they please because there are no laws telling them to do otherwise.
 These so-called remediation firms bilk the insurance industry (and ultimately us, the consumer) of millions of dollars unnecessarily.
 This 'reputable' firm took everything out of our house including the bathtub.
 We had Marshall University (W.Va.) evaluate our home for 'the serious mold' problem that the remediation firm claimed we had and it was normal.
 My advice is do not let anyone convince you that you're living in danger.
 Mold is serious but every home has it.
 Some have it worse and depending on the ventilation in the home can be a health problem.
 But these firms (and I am willing to bet the majority) capitalize on the fact that you are at the mercy of them and the insurance company.
 If you value anything in you home that can be cleaned GET IT OUT before ANY remediation work begins or you'll never see it again.
 My wife's antique silverware set is gone (obviously in some remediator's home) but of course the insurance company paid for it.
 When the remediator showed up at our house there were 10 people in white Tyvek suits and full-face respirators.
 A con game that terrified my wife into believing that we were living in a deadly environment.

 New Member

 What a horror story!
 Mold is definitely the new "radon" or "asbestos", being used to rook the poor homeowner of his peace of mind and savings!
 I really feel for you and hope you can sue the bastards!
 Although that just means more destruction of your peace of mind.
 Sigh.
-Sometimes I really think renting is better than owning....
+Sometimes I really think renting is better than owning...
 Renters just move away from problems--homeowners get stuck with them.

 Home Repair & Remodeling Expert